Lima – Cusco – Urubamba – Sacred Valley – Machu Picchu

 The train at the Ollanta railroad station that will take you through the lush Urubamba Valley, passing through stunning scenery before arriving to Machu Picchu, one of the most spectacular and enigmatic archeological sites in the world.
 Machu Picchu though was unknown to the outside world until archeologist Hiram Bingham rediscovered it in 1911, is now the most recognizable symbol of the Inca Empire.
 It is believed to have served as a country retreat town for the Inca nobility.
 The complex consists of giant walls, terraces and ramps constructed from precisely cut rock formations.
 The combination of impressive architectural feat and breathtaking natural setting covered by the green mountains above the rushing Urubamba River makes it mystically and visually stunning.
 Since the site was never known to the Spanish during their conquest, the cultural site is relatively intact and was declared a Peruvian Historical Sanctuary in 1981 and a UNESCO World Heritage Site in 1983.
 (B/L/D)

 Fly back to Lima, known as City of the Kings.
 Lima has a population of 8 million.
 Mestizos (mixed between Europeans and indigenous people) is the largest ethnicity group, accounting for 90% of the population.
 The city of Lima was founded in 1535 and inherited rich natural resources (gold & silver) from the Andes.
-For 300 years under Spain’s colonization, Lima became the cultural, economical and trading hub of South America.
+For 300 years under Spain’s colonization, Lima became the cultural, economic and trading hub of South America.
 Following the independence war in 1821, it became the capital of the Republic of Peru.
-In the evening, you will join us in a party and a traditional music-dance performance that will take you on journey of Peru’s history, from the early to modern times.
+In the evening, you will join us in a party and a traditional music-dance performance that will take you on the journey of Peru’s history, from the early to modern times.
 (B/D)

 Leave Lima for Rio de Janeiro.
 During Portugal’s colonization, Rio de Janeiro was the capital of Brazil for 200 years.
 It is now one of the most populous cities of South America with a population of over 10 million.
 Where did the city get that name from?
 Back in January, 1501, the Portuguese explored this city and thought Guanabara Bay was the mouth of a large river.
 Then, the captain of the expedition wrote on the map the name of a newly founded land: Rio de Janeiro, meaning “January River.”
 The residents of the city often call it with a short – yet dear nickname as Rio.
 Located on the coast of the Atlantic Ocean, Rio de Janeiro is blessed with so many heritages.
 The city is also known for its natural settings, Carnaval and the vibrant Samba dance.